t-reents/torch-sim/docs/index.md

 :class-header: bg-light
 **API reference** 📖
 ^^^
-The reference guide contains a detailed description of the *torch_sim* API.
+The reference guide contains a detailed description of the *TorchSim* API.
 It assumes that you have an understanding of the key concepts.
 :::